psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 Lo! it is midnight now.
 The clock struck the hour.
 It awoke the girl.
 She saw this canopy descending closer and closer upon her.
 She bethought her of the leaves.
 When she bethought her of the leaves, she bethought her of the young man.
 She drew a leaf from her pocket and immediately he stood before her.
 She sprang up and gave him her hand.

 The young man told her to will them all to sleep.
-She willed them to sleep. ' Now then,' quoth he,' let us be gone.
+She willed them to sleep.
+'Now then,' quoth he,' let us be gone.
 He went to the door and opened it softly.
 The two stole away and none beheld them go.
 All was still.

-' I am afraid to live with my mother' quoth she to him. ' I want to go further away, so that the lord cannot find me. '  'So be it!
+'I am afraid to live with my mother' quoth she to him.
+'I want to go further away, so that the lord cannot find me.'
+'So be it!
 I will come with thee, go where thou wilt' said the young gentleman.

-He took her to his own home. ' And now,' quoth the young gentleman, 'we have a place where we can talk undisturbed.
-Shall we two wed ? ' She gave him her hand. ' That is the very thing I myself desire,' said the young woman, ' I had thought to ask thee.'
+He took her to his own home.
+'And now,' quoth the young gentleman, 'we have a place where we can talk undisturbed.
+Shall we two wed?'
+She gave him her hand.
+'That is the very thing I myself desire,' said the young woman, 'I had thought to ask thee.'

 The gentleman told the coachman to harness the horse to the carriage.
 They both drove away to London.
 In London they were married.
 Then they came back again to Wales.
 They kept a mill beside the sea and lived there happily from that day to this.

 And thou owest me a big pudding for telling thee this lie.

 [The literature dealing with the group of stories to which this belongs is considerable.
 The following references may be consulted as a guide thereto.
-Lang, Custom and Myth, pp. 87-102; Jacobs, English Fairy Tales, i. pp. 33-9, 233-4; Cosquin, Contes Populaires de Lorraine, i. pp. 103-7 : ii. pp. 9-28; Cosquin, Ptudes Folldoriques, pp. 585-93; Bolte und Polfvka, Anmerkungen zu den Kinder und Hausmarchen der Briider Grimm, i. pp. 442-3, 498-503: ii. pp. 62, 77-9, 140-6, 516-27: iii. pp. 338-9, 406-17.
+Lang, Custom and Myth, pp. 87-102; Jacobs, English Fairy Tales, i. pp. 33-9, 233-4; Cosquin, Contes Populaires de Lorraine, i. pp. 103-7; ii. pp. 9-28; Cosquin, Ptudes Folldoriques, pp. 585-93; Bolte und Polfvka, Anmerkungen zu den Kinder und Hausmarchen der Briider Grimm, i. pp. 442-3, 498-503: ii. pp. 62, 77-9, 140-6, 516-27: iii. pp. 338-9, 406-17.
 The main part of our story belongs to a group of Marchen of which Grimm, Nos.
 51, 56, 79, 113, 186, and 193, are representatives.
 To these may be added Grimm, No. 70a, Das Okerlo, but this tale, together with the two variants quoted by Bolte und Polivka, appears to be derived from the literary version of Countess D'Aulnoy, which is printed in Cabinet des Fees, ii. p.
 313. The essential incidents of the plot may thus be set forth in outline.

 A. The performance of difficult tasks by the hero with the